wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-configure.md

 1. Add a `bin` directory to the root directory.
 2. Put `.dll` extension files in the `bin` directory (for example, `php_mongo.dll`).
 Make sure that the extensions are compatible with default version of PHP (which is, as of this writing, PHP 5.4) and are VC9 and non-thread-safe (nts) compatible.
 3. Deploy your web app.
-4. Browse to your web app in the Azure Management Portal and click on the **Settings** button.
+4. Browse to your web app in the Azure Portal and click on the **Settings** button.

 	![Web App Settings][settings-button]